ArchitectsDuval+Vives Arquitectos / Antonio Duval, Pablo Vives

 LocationSan Francisco de Mostazal, Mostazal, O'Higgins Region, Chile

-From the architect.
+Text description provided by the architects.
 We were asked to design a horse stable in a Ranch located 70 kilometers south of Santiago, Chile.
 The project should consider 10 stables (one for maternity), bale warehouse, a storage room for saddles, reins, tools, sanitary products, etc.

 There were some old adobe constructions, which were severely damaged by an earthquake on February 28, 2010, that were demolished in order to reuse the area.